opencodeiiita/GoGit/CONTRIBUTORS/IIITA/2nd_YEAR/Ksathwik03/info.md

 To know more about me <a href = "https://github.com/Ksathwik03">visit here</a>.<br>
 My created repositry is here <a href = "https://github.com/Ksathwik03/go-git"></a>

+**Ques - ** You will see that some repo on GitHub has a main branch as their main but some have a master branch as their main branch.
+So, please explain in which case Git/GitHub creates main as the main branch and in which case it creates master as the main branch.

+**Solution - **
 Initializing a repo with no contents in it - git init git add .